Yi Zuolin

-Yi Zuolin (July 19, 1897 – March 29, 1945), aka Yi Jianlou, was a Chinese linguist, educator and philanthropist.
+Yi Zuolin (July 19, 1897 – March 29, 1945), Yi Jianlou, was a Chinese linguist, educator and philanthropist.
 He made important pioneering contributions to the studies of modern Chinese phonetics, phonology and grammar.

 Biography

 Yi Zuolin was born in 1897 to a scholar family in Nantong, Jiangsu Province of China.
 As a child, he was quick to learn and well versed in Chinese classics.
 He later attended and graduated from China's first privately funded teachers' college – Tongzhou Teachers’ College.
 In 1920, he worked as an editor for Chung Hwa Book Company – one of the earliest and best known publishers in China.
 The following year, he worked as a professor for Shanghai National Language College (上海國語專修學校).
 In 1923, he was appointed by the Preparatory Committee for the Unification of the National Language (國語統一籌備委員會) as a member of the Committee for National Language Romanization (國語羅馬字母拼音研究委員會), along with 10 other nationally renowned scholars including Lin Yutang, Yuen Ren Chao et al. His academic career culminated with the publication in 1924 of Four Lectures on Chinese Grammar, one of the best grammars of modern Chinese.

 Later he faded out of the academia, and pursued a career in education and charity.
 He served as a principal first of an elementary school and then of a secondary school.
 Later he served as a school inspector first for Nantong County and then for Jiangsu Province.
 He would travel to various schools throughout the province to ensure high quality education.
 His effort helped make Jiangsu one of the most educationally advanced provinces in the nation.

 In 1930, along with 18 other local educators and celebrities, he helped create a charity organization known as Nantong Poor Children’s Home, where children from poor families apprenticed in exchange for basic education.
 He actively supported and helped this organization until Nantong fell under Japanese occupation in 1938.